warncke/immutable-core/README.md

     ImmutableCore.getData('fooModule')

+    fooModule.data

     fooModule.meta.data

-Shared module data can be read directly from the module `meta.data` or via the `ImmutableCore.getData` method.
+Shared module data can be read directly from the module `data` property, the `meta.data` or via the `ImmutableCore.getData` method.

 ## Freezing method args